itxsamad1/Java-Android-Dev-Lectures/Lecture#1/README.md

 6. `Loops.java` - Different types of loops in Java
 7. `Arrays.java` - Working with single and multi-dimensional arrays
 8. `Functions.java` - Methods and their usage in Java
-9. `OOPConcepts.java` - Basic Object-Oriented Programming concepts
+9. `OOPConcepts.java` - Object-Oriented Programming concepts with all four pillars

 ## Variable Naming Rules
 1. Can use A-Z (uppercase letters)